-The sincerely held beliefs of faithful Mormons have been mocked on Broadway Shows, late-night adult cartoons, and bloggers who seem to have an axe to grind against Mormons.
+The sincerely held beliefs of faithful Latter-day Saints have been mocked on Broadway Shows, late-night adult cartoons, and bloggers who seem to have an axe to grind against the church.
 Their goal is to paint The Church of Jesus Christ of Latter-Day Saints in a negative light–even if they have to twist the truth to do it.
 Usually, this is done by making Mormon beliefs seem as strange and weird as possible.

 They aren’t totally wrong.
 To many, some of the beliefs of Mormons will seem unique and different.
 If you think about it, all religions have unique beliefs.
 Below is a list of some of the unique beliefs that Mormons believe, which is what makes the church unique.
 It’s what defines their relationship to Christ.
 I think that you’ll see that while the beliefs are unique, they are beautiful at the same time, and they make Mormons be good citizens and members of any community.

 1. Mormons Believe in Eternal Marriage